jmckenzie-cs/AWS-Account-Registration/Discover/API-Individual.md

 ## Provision the IAM Role
 At this point you will see your account on the Cloud Security Account Registration page in Falcon, but the account will show as inactive.
 <screenshot>
-The iam_role_arn and external_id from the API response must be provisioned in your account.
-The IAM role sets read only permissions required for the Discover Service and the external_id is used in the IAM role trust policy to ensure only CrowdStrike can assume the role.
+The iam_role_arn, intermediate_role_arn and external_id from the API response must be provisioned in your account.
+The IAM role sets read only permissions required for the Discover Service while the intermediate_role_arn & external_id are used in the IAM role trust policy to ensure only CrowdStrike can assume the role.

 The cloudformation_url included in the API response can be used to automatically create a Cloudformation stack with all required parameters pre-filled to deploy the IAM role in your account.
 You may instead review the permissions required in the role and create the role according to your organization's IAM management policies.